 - Provides a stronger grip during penetrative sex;

-- Reduces the risk of or treating uterine prolapse.
+- Reduces the risk of uterine prolapse.

 3. More About the Pelvic Floor Muscles

 The pelvic floor is a group of muscles in the pelvic area that forms a kind of diaphragm that supports all of our internal organs.
-In oriental practices like, for instance, Yoga, Thai Yoga (Reusi Dat Ton), Qigong, and Tai Chi, there is substantial emphasis put on doing pelvic floor exercises.
+In oriental practices like, for instance, Yoga, Thai Yoga (Reusi Dat Ton), Qigong, and Tai Chi, there is substantial emphasis given on doing pelvic floor exercises.

 4. More About the Genitals and Sexuality